essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

-	Daily_stats table was created at the start.
+	`daily_stats` table was created at the start.
 We know,the event_types and how we can calculate the required stats.
 We already extracted date in the above steps, we would just count on each event_date.
 Since we removed all the duplicates above, there would not be any over reporting.

 	- `visitors`: Number of different users that have visited the store: